Entanglement in $(1+1)$-dimensional Free Scalar Field Theory: Tiptoeing between Continuum and Discrete Formulations: Introduction

 Entanglement entropy is also an important line of research in the framework of the AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj}.
 Ruy and Takayanagi proposed a prescription for the calculation of holographic entanglement entropy \cite{Ryu:2006bv,Ryu:2006ef}.
-It goes without saying that the direct calculation of entanglement entropy in the strong-coupling regime of theories is practically impossible.
-The single exception is two-dimensional CFTs, since for such theories the entanglement entropy depends only on the central charge.
-The Ruy and Takayanagi prescription tackles this shortcoming by enabling the study of entanglement in the non-perturbative regime of theories with holographic duals.
-The prescription was generalized for time-dependent setups \cite{Hubeny:2007xt} and was proven \cite{Lewkowycz:2013nqa} by introducing the notion of the generalized gravitational entropy.
-The first quantum correction to this formula is calculated in \cite{Faulkner:2013ana}, whereas a quantum-mechanically exact prescription is suggested in \cite{Engelhardt:2014gca}.
+This prescription enables the study of entanglement in the non-perturbative regime of theories with holographic duals, which would be impossible directly.
+The prescription was generalized for time-dependent setups \cite{Hubeny:2007xt} and was proven in \cite{Lewkowycz:2013nqa}.
 An impressive outcome of this program is the derivation of the Page curve of an evaporating Black Hole \cite{Page:1993wv} in the framework of AdS/CFT \cite{Penington:2019npb,Almheiri:2019psf}.
 Another compelling finding concerns the use of holographic entanglement entropy as an order parameter for confinement \cite{Klebanov:2007ws}.
 The reader may consult \cite{Nishioka:2009un,Takayanagi:2012kg,VanRaamsdonk:2016exw,Rangamani:2016dms,Nishioka:2018khk} for an overview of this vast subject.

+The above three methods, namely the one relying on discretization, which in the following will be referred to as ``Srednicki's method", the replica trick and the holographic calculations are the most common techniques for the calculation of entanglement entropy.
+The first one requires numerical calculations, thus obtaining results in an analytic form is compelling.
+On the other hand, it provides straightforwardly not only the entanglement entropy but also the spectrum of the reduced density matrix, which is known as the entanglement spectrum, and its eigenfunctions.
+We are particularly interested in the calculation of the latter in order to probe the relation between entanglement and gravity.

+A statistical/emergent interpretation of gravity was considered long ago \cite{Jacobson:1995ab}, see also \cite{Verlinde:2010hp}.
+It was shown that whenever the entropy of horizons is proportional to their area and the entropy obeys the first law of thermodynamics, then the metric satisfies the Einstein's equations of general relativity.
+Subsequent works point out that there is a quantum version of these arguments \cite{Jacobson:2012yt,Jacobson:2015hqa}.